Welcome to Rock Chalk Revue

 By 1959, Rock Chalk Revue reached another milestone by allowing co-ed groups to perform together.
 The tradition for an overall theme was started in 1964 with “Lacerated Legends.”
 Since then, the selection of a theme has become a standard Rock Chalk Revue tradition.

 The United Way of Douglas County became the official recipient of proceeds from the show in 1991.
-Now, after raising over one million dollars for the United Way of Douglas County, Rock Chalk Revue has chosen House that Hawks Built, Habitat for Humanity, as this year’s recipient.
+Now, after raising over one million dollars for the United Way of Douglas County, Rock Chalk Revue has chosen The Ballard Center, as this year’s recipient.